 What Causes Conduct Disorder in Children?

 Many factors seem to contribute to this disorder.
 Research has found that children and teens with conduct disorder seem to have an impairment in the frontal lobe of the brain.
 This interferes with their ability to plan, avoid harm, and learn from negative experiences.

 In addition, these factors seem to put children and teens at a higher risk to develop conduct disorder:

 - Having experienced abuse, parental rejection or neglect.

-- Having other psychiatric disorders.
+- Being diagnosed with other psychiatric disorders.

 - Poor nutrition.

 - Maternal psychopathology.